-I have reserved the Aninsworth House and Gardens on Feb 17th at 7pm
+I have reserved the Aninsworth House and Gardens on Feb 17th at 7pm for Rick's presentation for Land use proposals for:

 19371 Pease Road.
 19588 McCord Road.

 Please confirm that you can attend on this date.

 Katie, please send out a postcard asap with the meeting announcement, and put text that the meeting will be for a presentaion for two proposed developments (include addresses) in the Tower Vista Neighborhood.